Using SyncDir in a script

 simple.
 Click the "Backup App" icon in the App Factory, answer a few questions and you have a backup app that you can either

 use for user ad-hoc backup or include unattended in your existing logon scripts.
-If you are using Advanced Mode, the icon is placed at the top menu.

 If you have already set up a FastTrack logon script, you can just include the SyncDir command directly in your script.
 This is explained

 further down this page.
 The rest of this page will focus on the first option, which is to build your own custom scripts in Scripting Mode,

 Let us have a look at using the SyncDir command in a custom script in Scripting Mode.